-Measures Measure Type Measure Data Story Behind the Data Percent of Stray Cats Returned to Owner Animal Services Outcome 9 9 9 8 0% 2022 Actual Target The percentage of stray cats returned to owners over one year.
+Measures Measure Type Measure Data Story Behind the Data Percent of Stray Cats Returned to Owner Animal Services Outcome 9 9 9 8 0% 2022 2022 2022 2022 2022 2022 2022 The percentage of stray cats returned to owners over one year.
 Brampton Animal Services works diligently to increase the number of pets returned home to their families.
 The relatively low percentage demonstrates the importance of keeping cats indoors and the challenges faced when trying to reunite cats with their families when they are not licensed or microchipped.
-Recovery of Programming Costs Animal Services Outcome 90.00% 50 50 50 2022 2023 2024 2025 Actual Target Programming costs relate to animal care - feeding, basic veterinary care, and housing - which can be expensive.
+Recovery of Programming Costs Animal Services Outcome 90.00% 50 50 50 2022 2024 2024 Actual Target Programming costs relate to animal care - feeding, basic veterinary care, and housing - which can be expensive.
 Brampton's Animal Services cares for hundreds of animals and offers services to promote responsible pet ownership and coexistence with wildlife.
 This measure reflects the percentage of programming costs recovered through licensing and other revenue streams (not including donations).
 Recovering these costs provides funding for other important shelter functions.
-Current Pet Licenses Animal Services Output 5,674 5,440 5,400 5,674 5,440 5,400 5,500 2022 2024 2024 2027 2024 2024 Actual Target Licensing reduces the number of animals brought to, or staying at, the shelter.
+Current Pet Licenses Animal Services Output 5,674 5,440 5,400 5,500 202 202 202 Actual Target Licensing reduces the number of animals brought to, or staying at, the shelter.
 The licensing fees recover animal care costs and other services.
 This measure includes the total number of pet licenses (dog or cat) registered with the City - excluding lifetime licenses issued from 2018 and prior.
 This number continues to increase with the growth in the pet population.
 Efforts to promote pet identification are being prioritized as growth rates continue.
-Food Pantry Provisions Animal Services Output 60,000 26,004 35,576 52,595 4,597 26,004 35,576 52,595 Actual Target This measure represents the total weight of pet food and supplies provided to pet parents annually.
+Food Pantry Provisions Animal Services Output 26,004 35,576 52,595 4,597 26,004 35,576 52,595 4,597 2022 Actual Target This measure represents the total weight of pet food and supplies provided to pet parents annually.
 Our residents and local businesses generously donate pet food and supplies for this program.
 The number of pounds, and the number of pet parents needing the program, is expected to increase amidst current economic conditions.

-Measures Measure Type Measure Data Story Behind the Data Donations Received Animal Services Cost \$80,000 \$74,928 \$64,240 \$75 \$48,000 \$700 \$700 \$700 \$700 \$700 \$700 \$700 The Helping Orphaned Pets in Emergencies (HOPE) Fund raised money for sick and injured animals to be rehabilitated and adopted into loving "forever" homes.
-These donations are only used to pay for services and procedures such as x-rays, orthopedics, soft tissue, and dental surgeries, medications and many other treatments that without this funding, we could not provide.
-Coyote Sightings Reported Animal Services 1,331 896 80 200 200 Actual Ta submissions the city receives about a coyote sighting, and is not related to the number of actual coyotes in the city.
-The number of coyote sightings allows Animal Services to understand population trends and patterns of
+Measures Measure Type Measure Data Story Behind the Data Donations Received Animal Services Cost \$80,000 \$74,928 \$64,240 \$75,165 \$48,000 \$700 \$700 \$700 \$700 \$700 \$700 \$700 injured animals to be rehabilitated and adopted into loving "forever" homes.
+These donations are only used to pay for services and procedures such as x-rays, orthopedics, soft tissue, and dental surgeries, medications and many other treatments that without this Coyote Sightings Reported Animal Services 1,350 1,331 896 800 750 ADA 2023 ADA Estimate ACTUAL Target Beginning in 2023, sightings of coyotes can be submitted electronically on the City's website.
+This number reflects the number of submissions the city receives about a coyote sighting, and is not related to the number of actual coyotes in the city.
+The number of coyote sightings allows Animal Services to understand population trends and patterns of human-wildlife interaction.
+The number of sightings is expected to increase due to urban development encroaching on natural habitats, leading to more frequent interactions between coyotes and residents, as well as greater public awareness and reporting of coyote activity.